circt-hls/circt-hls/README.md

 **Verication:**
 - integration tests can be run by executing the `ninja check-circt-hls-integration` command in the `circt-hls/build` directory.
 This will execute the `lit` integration test suites.
 - Extensive verification can be run by executing the `ninja check-circt-hls-integration-extended` command in the `circt-hls/build` directory.
 This will execute the `lit` extended integration test suite, HLS'ing all of the C tests in the `cosim_test` directory.
 Each file is progressively lowered and the intermediate representations for each file during the lowering process will be availabe in i.e. `build/cosim_test/suites/Dynamatic/...`.
 This can be very helpful if you're developing and quickly want to inspect (or use) some of the intermediate results during compilation.
+This test is probably going to take a while the first time you run it; this is due to the number of quite large Verilator models which needs to get built.
+Subsequent test runs should be faster due to `CCACHE`.

 ## Statically scheduled